Skip to main content

 Comprehensive Eye Exam

 Our thorough examinations can uncover hidden, “silent” eye disease not found by simple vision screenings.
 Our years of experience in diagnosing and treating typical vision disorders such as nearsightedness and farsightedness as well as more complex conditions such as cataracts, macular degeneration or diabetic retinopathy enable us to provide the best ocular health care possible, managing all aspects of your eye health.
-McMillin eyecare doctors and their staff are equipped to provide appropriate therapeutic medical eye care and vision correction.
+McMillin Eyecare doctors and their staff are equipped to provide appropriate therapeutic medical eye care and vision correction.

-At the same time, the McMillin eyecare team offers a wide array of the very best high quality eye care products at reasonable prices.
+At the same time, the McMillin Eyecare team offers a wide array of the very best high quality eye care products at reasonable prices.
 Our patients never pay too much for the best quality in eyeglasses, contact lenses, sunglasses, progressive and bifocal lenses and we always strive to provide outstanding service.

 Although many do not realize it, the best way to protect your vision is with a yearly eye checkup.
 A complete eye exam is not just a vision test.
 The health of your eyes and a lifetime of good vision take more than a rushed check for glasses.
 Our comprehensive eye examinations will check your eyes inside and out for any potential eye disorders or diseases such as cataracts, glaucoma, diabetes, high blood pressure, elevated cholesterol and retinal problems.
 Your visual skills and abilities are carefully evaluated and appropriate treatment is prescribed.
 We are prepared to handle whatever your eye care needs are, and will treat them with the latest in diagnostic equipment.
 We are committed to keeping up with eye care technology so that we may offer you the best eye care available.